spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 #### Spacelift environment

 The _Spacelift environment_ section lists a special subset of [computed values](environment.md#computed-values) that are injected into each run and that provide some Spacelift-specific metadata about the context of the job being executed.
-These are prefixed so that they can be used directly as input variables to Terraform configuration, and their names always clearly suggest the content:
+These are prefixed so that they can be used directly as input variables to OpenTofu/Terraform configuration, and their names always clearly suggest the content:

 | Environment Variable            | Type   | Description                                                         | Possible Values / Format                                                                                                                                                         |
 |---------------------------------|--------|---------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|